The write path is your architecture

 Failure states are product states

 Async writes create intermediate states.
+They exist whether or not you acknowledge them.

 CREATE TABLE import_jobs (